Azure/batch-shipyard/docs/98-contributing-recipes.md

 Reducing the number of layers can potentially reduce the size of the Docker image which is of concern for image replication to compute nodes.

+If you are able to completely remove the source files of your application, then it is recommended to do so after the binaries are installed on the system (e.g., through `make install`).
 Additionally, if some software is only needed to build the application and can be safely removed, then it is recommended to do so.
 For instance, if your software requires development headers to compile, these can be removed after the binary is produced.
 Similarly, temporary files as a result of the build process (e.g., `.o` or `.dep` files) can be removed to reduce the size of the final Docker image.

 ### Multi-Instance (MPI) Recipes
 Please ensure that the necessary SSH, MPI runtime, or other software is